New York State Library

 This is my institution's first time applying for a conservation/preservation grant.
 Where should we start?

 It is usually best to start with a general preservation survey.
 You may apply for funds to hire a qualified preservation consultant to conduct this survey.
-See the Guidelines for more information on general preservation surveys.
+See page 6 of the application for more information on general preservation surveys.

 What types of projects have been funded in the past?